Road to Kandahar

 The plane to carry the ambassador sat beside Jack’s armored vehicle.
 Several Marines stood as guards.
 It looked like the whole city wanted a ride out as Jack observed hundreds locked out of the loading zone by tall metal fences.

-He felt at a loss and empty as he admitted to himself, it is true, we are abandoning our allies.
+He felt empty as he admitted to himself, it is true, we are abandoning our allies.
 The man was probably one of the Afghans who helped the Americans.
 The thought angered him even more.
 The Afghan preferred death rather than facing the Taliban.

 Jack turned to sprint back to his ride when he saw a woman dressed in combat fatigues with a black hijab over her head.
 He winced at the dichotomy—a freedom fighter uniform enshrouded by headgear identifying the woman as the sex who must submit.